kyma-project/lifecycle-manager/docs/creating-test-environment.md

 make module-operator-chart module-image
 ```

+## Use your module and trigger a Kyma Installation

+_Note for Remote Clusters: Make sure you run the commands with `KUBECONFIG` set to the KCP Cluster_

 First make sure that the `kyma-system` namespace is created:

 ```
 kubectl create ns kyma-system
 ```

-## Use your module and trigger a Kyma Installation

-After this, build and push the module the module with
+After this, build and push the module the module to the Registry with

 ```
 make module-build module-template-push